b00f/b00f.github.io/_posts/2023-05-21-securing_cloud_server.md

 chmod 600 .ssh/authorized_keys
 ```

-Next, you'll need to add the public key to `authorized_keys`.
+Next, you'll need to add the public key to the `authorized_keys` file.
 You can use a new public key or the current SSH key that you're using for the root account.

 Finally, verify that the new user can use SSH to connect to the server.